Feature Selection for Huge Data via Minipatch Learning: Data-Driven and Oracle Model Selection Procedures for Various Methods in Empirical Studies

 \section{Data-Driven and Oracle Model Selection Procedures for Various Methods in Empirical Studies}

 In this section, we discuss details of data-driven and oracle model selection procedures that we use for our empirical studies in Sec.
 3.1 of the main paper.

 For the Lasso, data-driven model selection approaches such as the $10$-fold cross-validation with 1 standard error (SE) rule \citep{hastieelements} and the extended BIC (eBIC) rule \citep{chen2008ebic} are employed to determine the optimal regularization parameter, resulting in $\lambda_{\text{1SE}}$ and $\lambda_{\text{eBIC}}$, respectively.
 For univariate filter, the data-driven rule keeps all features that are significantly associated with the response with FDR controlled at the default level of $0.05$.
 Additionally, 10-fold cross-validation is carried out for RFE to choose the best tuning hyperparameters and the Bonferroni procedure \citep{giurcanu2016} is used with thresholded OLS to determine the selected features in a data-driven manner.
 The user-specific threshold $\pi_{\text{thr}}$ is set to $0.5$ for STAMPS, AdaSTAMPS (EE), AdaSTAMPS (Prob), CPSS, and Randomized Lasso.
 Following the default settings in {\tt Scikit-learn} \citep{scikit-learn}, we use a geometric sequence $\Lambda \in (0.001\lambda_{\text{max}}, \lambda_{\text{max}})$ as the set of candidate regularization parameters for all Lasso-based methods, where $\lambda_{\text{max}}$ is the minimum amount of regularization such that all estimated coefficients become zero. $|\Lambda|$ is set to the default $100$ for simulation scenarios S1-S2 and to $10$ for scenario S3.
 For AdaSTAMPS (EE), we also use default settings with $E=10$ burn-in epochs and $\pi_{\text{active}}=0.1$.
 For AdaSTAMPS (Prob), $E$ is also set to $10$.
+Lastly, for STAMPS, AdaSTAMPS (EE), AdaSTAMPS (Prob), the stopping criterion parameters $\tau_{\text{u}}$ and $\tau_{\text{l}}$ are set to $60$ and $30$, respectively.

 Assuming knowledge of the number of true signal features $|S|$, oracle model selection is also applied to every method.
 Specifically, oracle model selection is applied to STAMPS, AdaSTAMPS (EE), AdaSTAMPS (Prob), CPSS, and Randomized Lasso by keeping the top $|S|$ features with the highest selection frequencies.
 For the Lasso, oracle selection keeps the top $|S|$ features with the largest magnitude in terms of coefficient estimates at $\lambda_{\text{1SE}}$ and $\lambda_{\text{eBIC}}$, respectively.
 For univariate filter, the top $|S|$ features with the smallest p-values are kept and the top $|S|$ features with the largest magnitude in terms of OLS coefficient estimates are selected for thresholded OLS.
 Furthermore, RFE is carried out until exactly $|S|$ features are left for oracle model selection.